mercyorangi/sky-camera/Sky Cam/README.md

 Sky Cam
 =======

-Mohit's Android Aerial Acquisition APP
+Enhancements to the SkyCam project by Public Labs

-This is an android application for GSoC 2013.
+This is an android application for GSoC 2014.

 For using this application: